Greek Walking Adventure

 Day 10 Coastal Walk & Chania

-Our last walk takes us along a cliffside path from Loutro – with some swimming options en route – to the next coastal village where we have lunch.
-In the afternoon we transfer to Chania, the final stop of this journey.
+Walk takes us along a cliffside path from Loutro to the next coastal village for lunch.
+In the afternoon transfer to Chania, the final stop of this journey.

-After settling into our historic, harbour-front hotel, there is free time to roam around the enchanting old town of Chania, which features Byzantian, Venetian, and Ancient Greek architecture.
+After settling into a historic, harbour-front hotel, there is free time to roam around the enchanting old town of Chania, which features Byzantian, Venetian, and Ancient Greek architecture.

 Day 11 Departure from Chania

-We transfer to Chania airport to start our journey home, or to our next destination.
+Transfer to Chania airport to start your journey home, or to our next destination.

 We think of our itineraries as melodies: they have a beginning and an end, a certain arc, dramatic highlights and a few surprises.
 We like to improvise, to adapt to the mood of our guests or to circumstances that arise — an invitation to a traditional wedding, say, or a local ethnic festival…